Much of the glorious food piled onto tables during the holidays ends up lining the bin rather than your stomach.

-Meanwhile, 1 in 9 people worldwide struggle to find food to live a healthy life.
-The world produces enough food to feed 10 billion people, 1.4 times the global population.
-Sounds like something's going wrong somewhere then?
+Meanwhile, 1 in 9 people worldwide struggle to find safe, nutritious food to live a healthy life, even though the world produces more than enough food to feed everyone on the planet.
+Sounds like something's going wrong somewhere, then?

 Festive Sausage Rolls from Sorted